Henry Augustus Sims

-Henry Augustus Sims (1832 – 1875) was a Philadelphia architect of the 19th century.
+Henry Augustus Sims (1832 – 1875) was an American architect from Philadelphia.

 Biography

-He was born in Philadelphia, Pennsylvania on December 22, 1832, the second son of John Clarke Sims and Emeline Marion Clark.

-He was educated at the Philadelphia high school; training in civil engineering.
-In 1851 he moved to Canada and was employed by Bytown and Prescott Railways for the construction of railroads.
-In 1856 he changed his profession to architecture.
-In 1858 in Ottawa, Canada he had a successful architectural business.
+Sims was born in Philadelphia, Pennsylvania on December 22, 1832, the second son of John Clarke Sims and his wife, Emeline Marion Clark.
+He was educated at Philadelphia's Central High School where he studied civil engineering.
+In 1851, he moved to Canada to work for the Bytown and Prescott Railway during the initial construction of the railroad, which was completed in 1854.
+In 1856, he changed his profession to architecture.
+By 1858, he had established a successful architectural business in Ottawa, Canada.
 He returned to Philadelphia in 1866 and continued to have a successful architectural business.
-He was joined by his younger brother, James Peacock Sims, and together they established the H.A. & J.P.
-Sims firm which functioned successfully until his death in 1875.
-An auction catalogue of his valuable collection of architectural books survives.
+He was joined by his younger brother, James Peacock Sims, and together they established the H. A. & J. P. Sims firm, which flourished until the elder Sims' death.

+An auction catalogue of Sims' valuable collection of architectural books survives.

-He mentored architects Thomas Roney Williamson and James Peacock Sims.
+Sims mentored architects T. Roney Williamson and James Peacock Sims.
 He was a member of the American Institute of Architects, the Philadelphia chapter of the AIA, and the Philadelphia Sketch Club.

 He died in Philadelphia, Pennsylvania on July 10, 1875.